adeolaxdeus/alx-low_level_programming/README.md

 * 0x06-pointers_arrays_strings - Advanced continuation of 0x05-pointers_arrays_strings.

-* 0x07-pointers_arrays_strings - More in depth into pointers and array, implementation of multidimensional arrays
+* 0x07-pointers_arrays_strings - More in depth into pointers and array, implementation of multidimensional arrays.

+* 0x0A-argc_argv - What is and how to use argc & argvommand line arguments and arguments to main, how to compile with unused variable.